WDev2021/Jaime/README.md

 This is a practice exercise to learn who to upload a picture to the web

 ## Installation
-Copy the code ans change your picture
+Copy the code and change your picture.
+Please don't change the code in this Repo

 ## Usage
 Educational purposes